ayush-Pandey77/Simple/README.md

-# writa program to give grades to student
+# write a program to give grades to a student